CAS Responsible Leadership

 - According to a study by Price Waterhouse Coopers, employees who are engaged in their work provide up to 35% increased productivity and profitability.
 How can we reach such a level of commitment and motivation in order to achieve excellence?

 - Using power and traditional authority to manage teams cannot deliver such results, particularly with Generation Y employee who want to be lead and inspired rather than being managed.
 What is expected of today’s and tomorrow’s leaders?

 - In a highly competitive environment where business models are being challenged and where everything moves very fast managing with systems and process prevents organizations from being agile enough to cope or even anticipate.
 What kind of leadership can maximize agility?

 The program encourages lively interaction between students and professors and stimulates the sharing of knowledge through group work.
-Interaction between participants and faculty and group is highly encouraged; group work stimulates knowledge sharing.
 The students’ learning experience is enhanced by corporate work projects, in-class discussions, and presentations that build on their previous experience.

 - at least 3 years of managerial experience